Reviews of Le convenienze ed inconvenienze teatrali, Wexford Festival Opera 2024

 ★★★★ Chris O’Rourke, The Arts Review Read more

 A riotously funny opera in a highly creative production, justly brought down the house.
 Director Orpha Phelan constructs her own “Wexford Version” with pieces from Bernstein and Rossini inserted into the score resulting in a… unique experience.
 Phelan’s decision to expand the role of the impresario is a sound one giving the opera an added dramatic focus while her change of role for The Tenor is inspired.
-Superlative singing, hilarious antics and an energetic production make Donizetti's Le Convenience ed inconvenience an exhilarating success.
+Superlative singing, hilarious antics and an energetic production make Donizetti's Le convenienze ed inconvenienze an exhilarating success.

 ★★★★ Andrew Larkin, Bachtrack Read more